redchicken75/noya_ark_landing_page/README.md

-# Basic No-Ya arkeologists
+# Prudent

+Beautiful, Fast landing page template for your next mobile project - [Live Preview](https://prudent.netlify.com)

-## Instructions
+## Features

-- Clone or download zipped code
-- Update `index.html` file
-  - \<title\>
-  - favicon images
-  - Logo
+- Almost 0 JavaScript
-  - Social Links
-  - Countdown `data-date`
+- Sleek design
-  - Heading and paragraph text
-- Update `style.css` file
-  - Fonts
+- Highly responsive
-  - Colors
+- Optimized images
+- Lighthouse score of 98

+## Todo

+- [ ] Animate hamburger & mobile navigation
+- [x] Add credits for UI screenshots
+- [x] Make top left section a link

+## Contributing

+This is a WIP, you can report issues you find or send a pull request to fix them.

+Happy hacking 🎉🎉🎉